Dbrowne14/Reddit-API/README.md

-# vite-template-redux
+# GifGallery

-Uses [Vite](https://vitejs.dev/), [Vitest](https://vitest.dev/) to create a modern [React](https://react.dev/) app compatible with [Create React App](https://create-react-app.dev/)
+An interactive gallery with educational and interesting gifs and videos

 ## Goals

-- Build a reddit api minimalist app using React - Redux / toolkiy
+- Build a reddit api minimalist app using React - Redux / toolkit
 - A beginner friendly application to test build patterns
 - Optimized performance compared to Create React App
-- Customizable without ejecting

 ## Scripts